-The season is from August 1 to November 30.
+From August 1 to November 30

 Day and night temperatures have wide amplitude due to the high altitude and surrounding glaciers.
 Afternoon fog is quite normal.
 In August–mid-September daytime highs are 77-80 F, with lows of 35-40 F. In mid-September – October daytime temperatures are 50-59 F with 15-23 F at night.
 Snow can be expected at the tops in the first decade of September.
 But always mind that the mountain weather is unpredictable and very moody, the day can start with the blue sky and blinding sun but by the middle of the day you will be wrapped with thick mist and feel the first rain drops on your cheeks.